How To Measure Your Waist

 - Slowly exhale (sucking in your tummy makes the whole exercise pointless).

-- Wrap the tape around your waist and make sure it's level on each side, not slipping down or pulled up high.
+- Wrap the tape around your waist and make sure it's level on each side, not slipping down or pulled up high and not twisted.
+It should be parallel to the floor.

 - Ta-da!
 That's your waist measurement.